minaminao/ctf-blockchain/README.md

 ### Integer overflow
 - For example, subtracting `1` from the value of a variable of `uint` type when the value is `0` causes an arithmetic overflow.
-- Arithmetic overflow has been detected since Solidity v0.8.0.
+- Arithmetic overflow has been detected and reverted state since Solidity v0.8.0.
-- Contracts written in earlier versions can be checked by using the SafeMath library.
+- Contracts written in earlier versions can be checked by using [the SafeMath library](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v3.4/contracts/math/SafeMath.sol).

 | Challenge                                    | Note, Keyword  |
 | -------------------------------------------- | -------------- |